 - Adding a Single Subject Authorization to a Single or Multiple Subject Credential

 To be eligible for application, all admission requirements must be met as described below.
-Submit all items at one time to the Admission to Teacher Education office (CP 540).
+Submit all items online to the Dropbox folder provided to you.
 Only complete application files will be accepted (letters of recommendation may be mailed separately and therefore need not be submitted with the other application documents).

 - University Application - Apply to CSUF on www.calstate.edu/apply (Note: Admission to the university as a credential student enables you to take the prerequisite courses.
 It DOES NOT guarantee entrance to the credential program).
 You MUST pay the $250.00 acceptance fee referenced in your university acceptance email.

 Credential Program Application - Complete credential program application http://ed.fullerton.edu/seced/admissions/cred-seced.php